 But to those mourning for Bryant as they remembered him – as an athlete, or a philanthropist, or as an avatar of youthfulness, skill and success – these wishes can seem very inconvenient, even insulting to their grief.
 In the hours after Bryant’s death, any mention of the rape accusation on social media was met with derision, contempt or calls not to speak ill of the dead.
 There is a sense that the alleged rape is minor compared with the rest of Bryant’s legacy, that the pain of his young accuser is irrelevant, and should not be debited from Bryant’s moral account.
 This chorus has put feminists in the position of making the assertion that rape is more morally significant than basketball.

-Bryant also recalls when his wife, Vanessa, had a miscarriage in 2005, around the time of the sexual assault case which proceeded in 2004.
+Bryant also recalls the guilt he felt when his wife, Vanessa, had a miscarriage in 2005, around the time of the sexual assault case which proceeded in 2004.
 (NyDailyNews).

 Kobe Bryant choked up and fought back tears as he took the blame for his wife’s miscarriage, calling it: “Something I gotta carry forever.”
 “The reality is it happened because of me.
 That’s something I have to deal with,” admitted Bryant, who suffered a season-ending rotator cuff tear in January.
 The Los Angeles Lakers star made the emotional revelation, which dates back to his 2004 rape case, in the Showtime documentary “Kobe Bryant’s Muse.”
 “We were expecting…and um…expecting our second child during that time…and there was just so much stress, she actually, she actually miscarried,” Bryant said of his wife Vanessa.
 “It’s something…I have a real hard time dealing with that ’cause I felt like it was just my fault,” Bryant said in the documentary, which premiered Saturday.
 “We should be building our family,” he continued.
 “But because of my mistake, because of this tough year, we lost a baby.”